openjs-foundation/security-collab-space/secure-releases-v2.md

 This scenario has many potential approaches.
 First, use the correct access token for the job:

-* GATs should never be stored on a local hard drive (eg: in an .npmrc file)
 * GATs should only be stored in tools that require a MFA check before granting access to the token
 * Legacy Publish Tokens (with 2FA enabled) should be used if the token must be stored in.npmrc